alejodd/ChatGroup/README.md

 # ChatGroup
-a AD Soft solution for chating with our friends or use in our Workspace. [totally free of third parties]
+A AD Soft solution for chating with our friends or use in our Workspace. [totally free of third parties]

 These programs consume a minimum amount of resources, Save your PC's true potential for gaming.